citp/privacy-policy-historical/t/ti/tie/tieto.com.md

 ## File descriptions and contacting Tieto

-If you have any questions regarding this Privacy Statement or if you are concerned about how your personal data is processed by Tieto, please send an e-mail to [info@tieto.com](mailto:info@tieto.com) or contact [Nina Suominen](mailto:nina.suominen@tieto.com).
+If you have any questions regarding this Privacy Statement or if you are concerned about how your personal data is processed by Tieto, please send an e-mail to [webmaster@tieto.com](mailto:webmaster@tieto.com?subject=Privacy%20statement%20-%20Weblink) or contact [Tommy Änst](mailto:tommy.anst@tieto.com?subject=Privacy%20statement%20-%20Weblink).

 File description related to the processing of personal data under this Website for marketing and communication purposes is available in the right field of this page.